 Are you interested in a career in consulting within financial services advisory, but unsure what it’s all about?

-Here Fionnán O’Sullivan, Director at Barden Financial Services and expert in financial services careers, takes a closer look at financial services advisory.
+Here Fionnán O’Sullivan, Managing Partner with Barden’s Financial Services Practice, and expert in financial services careers, takes a closer look at financial services advisory.

 Dublin’s International Financial Services Centre (IFSC) was set up in the late 1980s and since then, has grown from strength to strength to establish itself as a geographical hub for global financial services business.
 These FS firms work across areas such as banking, asset financing, insurance, fund management, aircraft leasing and investment management.